 What is a Junior ISA allowance?

-The current Junior ISA annual allowance for the 2024/25 financial year is £9,000.
-This amount is reviewed and set by the government each year, so could potentially change in the future.
+The Junior ISA annual allowance for the 2025/26 financial year is £9,000.
+This amount can be fully invested in a stocks and shares Junior ISA, saved in a cash Junior ISA, or split across both.
+The limit is reviewed and set by the government each year, so could potentially change in the future.

 When does the Junior ISA allowance get renewed?